cypress-io/cypress-documentation/source/api/commands/route.md

 cy.route('DELETE', '**/users/*', {})
 ```

+{% note info Making multiple requests to the same route %}
+Sometimes you need to test a previously aliased route with a new response object.
+You can redefine your route, passing in a new response argument, and call this route using {% url '`cy.wait()`' wait %}.
+Your newly defined route will be waited on.
+You can see an example of this {% url 'here' wait#Alias %}.
+{% endnote %}

 ## Fixtures

 Instead of writing a response inline you can automatically connect a response with a {% url `cy.fixture()` fixture %}.